Wade3/pxdocs/content/install-with-other/docker/stateful-applications/microsoftsqlserver/_index.md

 ---

-This page provides instructions for deploying Microsoft SQL Server \(MS-SQL\) with Portworx on Kubernetes.
+This page explains how to deploy Microsoft SQL Server with Portworx via Docker.

-Use these [Kubernetes specs](https://github.com/portworx/px-docs/tree/gh-pages/k8s-samples/mssql) to deploy MS-SQL.

 To create a highly available storage volume for MS-SQL, without having to provision storage in advance, run this command: